-A: The Outage Data Initiative Nationwide (ODIN) seeks to establish a comprehensive digital reporting standard for power outage data to enable utilities and others to exchange data freely with designated stakeholders.
+A: The Outage Data Initiative Nationwide (ODIN) is a network of leading electric service providers who are committed to providing comprehensive interoperable power outage data that enables utilities and others to exchange data freely with designated stakeholders at all levels — helping restoration, reliability, risk mitigation, emergency response, and more.

 A:

-- Engage all stakeholders, including utilities, vendors, local, state and federal officials
+- Engage all stakeholders, including utilities, vendors, local, state and federal emergency management and officials

-A. The Department of Energy Office of Electricity's Advanced Grid Research is championing this effort for the electric sector with Oak Ridge National Lab.
+A. The Department of Energy Office of Electricity's Advanced Grid Research is championing this effort for the electric sector stewarded by Oak Ridge National Lab.

 A. Many utilities display outage data on the web, while others only post to Twitter or Facebook.
 Some utilities do not share outage data information at all.
 There was no industry 'standard' or guidance on how to share this data.
 Some utilities do not share outage data.
 Some utilities share outage data, but the data is in different formats.